emmajanedrews/base-template/_posts/2017-11-02-3-permanent-features-that-damage-a-homes-potential.md

 1. **Steep driveway.** A big slope up or down will be a big turnoff for buyers.
 Homes with steep driveways do sell, but generally for less than properties with flat driveways.
 2. **High voltage powerlines.** If your property backs up to high-voltage power lines, you’re going to have a lot of trouble selling.
 People simply prefer not to live near power lines.{% include pullquote.html %}
-3. **Highways or airports.** Any home that is near a busy highway or an airport, there is going to be a lot of extra noise.
+3. **Highways or airports.** Any home that is near a busy highway or airport will be surrounded by a lot of extra noise.
 Many buyers aren’t going to want to deal with this, and sellers will have a hard time listing these kinds of properties.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.